 Create an Annual Running Plan to maximise your results

-Creating a running plan for a whole year in advance will help you to achieve your goals.
-It might sound like overkill, but it will make a huge difference to your running.
-It will help to minimise the risk of racing too often and breaking yourself, and it will also help to minimise the risk of racing too little and not reaching your true potential.
+Creating an annual running plan will help to minimise the risk of racing too often and breaking yourself, and it will also help to minimise the risk of racing too little and not reaching your true potential.

 It comes back to the old cliche that "consistency is the key".